sin00b/VerilatorGen.rb/README.md

-# Verilator module generator for Ruby
+# Verilator extension generator for Ruby

 This is a quick & dirty script to generate [Verilator](https://www.veripool.org/projects/verilator/wiki/Intro) extension